-We are committed to promoting the rights to water and sanitation.
+We are committed to promoting the right to water and sanitation.

-As a global business, we use our scale to help more people around the world gain access to clean, drinkable water and to sanitation facilities.
-We've worked with local organizations and partners to increase access to proper water, sanitation, and hygiene (WASH) for 1.4 million people in our communities, to make sure that everyone can meet their needs for clean, safe water.
+As a global business, we are using our scale to help more people around the world gain access to clean, safe, drinkable water and sanitation facilities.
+We are working with local organizations and partners to increase WASH access for people in the communities where we operate.

 Supporting WASH programs for local populations

-Nestlé supports water, sanitation and hygiene (WASH) projects in schools and villages near its operations and in its supply chains around the world.
+Nestlé supports WASH projects in schools and villages near its operations and in its supply chains around the world.

-Establishing effective WASH initiatives in our local communities is crucial, and different communities have different priorities.
-To make sure our initiatives have the greatest possible impact, we have developed a Community Relations Process (CRP) tool to help us engage with local communities and provide WASH where it’s needed most.
+Establishing effective WASH initiatives in our local communities is crucial.
+Different communities have different priorities.
+To make sure our initiatives have the greatest possible impact, our Community Relations Process tool helps us engage with local communities and provide WASH where it’s needed the most.